jaketf/bigquery-utils/tools/cloud_functions/gcs_event_based_ingest/gcs_ocn_bq_ingest/README.md

 ## Monitoring
 ### monitored_tables
-To monitor the status of the tables loaded by the cloud function, you must first add records to the monitored_tables table.
-The records in this table are used by the gcf_ingest_log and gcf_ingest_latest_by_table views to know which tables to report on.
+To monitor the status of the tables loaded by the Cloud Function, you must first add records to the `monitored_tables` table.
+The records in this table are used by the `gcf_ingest_log` and` gcf_ingest_latest_by_table` views to know which tables to report on.

 ### gcf_ingest_log
 This gives you a view of all of the attempts to load a given chunk.
 For example, if we wanted to see the entire history of chunk attempts for a 'table_a', we would run the follwing query: